carbon-design-system/carbon-website-archive/src/content/guidelines/themes/themes.md

 ## Customizing a theme

 The default theme acts as a starting point; from there designers and developers can define how their own components and styles deviate from the default.
 Altering one, some, or all of the default token values will result in a new theme.
-The developer then packages those new values into a new theme scss stylesheet which will replace the values of the default theme:
+The developer then packages those new values into a new theme SCSS stylesheet which will replace the values of the default theme:

 1. Create a theme mixin that effectively mimics this structure, but changes up hex values as needed: